fabiorocha-bcc/fichiers/README.md

 # FICHIERS
-Joomla plugin that lists all directories and files recursively from a given SAMBA share directory
+Joomla plugin that lists files and subdirectorys recursively from a given directory.
+It can be used with samba sharing and also has file type filtering

 ## Getting Started
 These instructions will show you how to install the plugin, configure Joomla and SAMBA Share to use the FICHIERS plugin